gabrielchuv/SE7/Portfolio/UXDesign.md

 #
 ### Design evaluation: User Interviews
 Users were again shown the updated/new wireframe protoype to see if the changes made were an improvement on the last version and to gleen more insight into improving the user experience of the site.
 A mix of four users, some from the last feedback session and some new to the site, aged 18-30 were asked to explore the wireframe telling the feedback practioners, their opinion on what each page did, how effective it was at doing this, and what they would do next.
 The practioners checked off the user story list tasks the user's were able to complete on their own and any tasks left at the end were then hinted at to see if the user could accomplish there task.

-The second wireframe walkthrough uncovered...
+The second wireframe walkthrough uncovered:

 #### Pro's
 1. The **Jane the cow** feature was a nice 'gamified' way to measure and compare how well the user was doing in terms of waste.
 2. The core concept of the site was clearer and all users said they were more likely to use and keep coming back to the site.
 3. The statistical breakdown of the user's wastage was a great medium for visualising progress to reduce waste and makes the site more impactful/actionable to the food wastage issue.

-### Con's
+#### Con's
 1. The naming of the statistics tab and page caused confusion as to what the tab pertained before going to it, renaming it to something more OBVIOUS? (what else would statistics means on a tracking food wastage site).
 2. The about and FAQ's could really be merged into one and the about can be a tab of the FAQ page.
 3. Submitting food items on the user main page could be clearer.